Irgendwie, irgendwo, irgendwann

 it was included on Nena's 1985 album Feuer und Flamme.
 Many variations and covers of the song have appeared, including samples and foreign language versions, most notably the English language "Anyplace, Anywhere, Anytime".
 Its various incarnations have charted over a 37-year period and in three different languages.
+The song regained a certain level of popularity with younger generations when it was featured in the acclaimed German science fiction television series Dark.

 Original version

 Described by Allmusic as a "towering all-time Nena classic", "Irgendwie, irgendwo, irgendwann" (German for "somehow, somewhere, sometime") is a love song, the singer saying that in the mists of time and space, now is the time for some tenderness "before the night returns".
 Although she didn't write them herself, Nena has suggested that the hookline ("Give me your hand, I'll build you a sandcastle somehow somewhere sometime") refers to building sandcastles in Potsdamer Square in Berlin during the Cold War.
 Cold War Berlin is where Nena spent the few years immediately before becoming famous, at which time Potsdamer Platz was a desolate No Man's Land in the shadow of the Berlin Wall.
 The tender lyric is set to a rumbustious, free-flowing and catchy tune.

 "Irgendwie, irgendwo, irgendwann" reached No.3 on the German chart in 1984.
 It was the last top-five entry Nena was to have in her homeland for 19 years until in 2003 she reprised the song as the duet "Anyplace, Anywhere, Anytime" with Kim Wilde as part of her 2002 career revival brought about by the triple platinum Nena feat.
 Nena album.
 The song also featured in all three seasons of the 2017-2020 Netflix German science fiction thriller series Dark.